Natural Ways to Support Healthy Eye Pressure

 Lutein

-The AREDS2 clinical trial studied lutein (10 mg) plus zeaxanthin (2 mg) and found benefits for macular pigment and progression risk in people with certain stages of age related macular degeneration.
-Sight Guard contains 10 mg of lutein, matching the lutein dose used in that research.
+Lutein is one of the most researched nutrients for eye health.
+It accumulates in the macula, where it helps filter high-energy blue light and supports antioxidant defenses.
+The AREDS2 clinical trial studied lutein (10 mg) plus zeaxanthin (2 mg) and found benefits for macular pigment and progression risk in people with intermediate-to-advanced age-related macular degeneration.
+Sight Guard contains 10 mg of lutein, matching the dose used in that research.

-Nicotinamide vs. Nicotinamide Riboside (NR)
+Nicotinamide Riboside (NR)

 There is growing interest in supporting NAD+ levels in the eye because NAD+ is central to cellular energy production.
-However, it is important to distinguish between different forms of vitamin B3.
+It is important to distinguish between different forms of vitamin B3.
+Human glaucoma trials have used high-dose nicotinamide (also called niacinamide), typically 1,500 to 3,000 mg per day.
+Sight Guard uses nicotinamide riboside (NR) at 300 mg, which is a different precursor and a much lower dose.

 Calcium Pyruvate

+Pyruvate plays a role in cellular energy metabolism and has appeared in early glaucoma research when combined with high-dose nicotinamide.
+The doses used in those studies ranged from 1,500 to 3,000 mg per day.
 Sight Guard includes 400 mg of calcium pyruvate, which is lower than the doses used in clinical glaucoma trials.
-At this level, pyruvate is best understood as a supportive nutrient rather than a direct replication of those protocols.
+At this level, pyruvate is best understood as a supportive nutrient for cellular energy metabolism rather than a direct replication of those protocols.

 Ginkgo Biloba

 Ginkgo biloba extract has been studied for its potential to support healthy blood flow and antioxidant activity.
 Some small trials in people with certain types of glaucoma have suggested possible benefits for visual field measures, while other studies have been more neutral.
+Typical study doses are around 120 mg per day.
+Sight Guard contains 60 mg, which is half that amount, so it is important not to overstate what ginkgo can accomplish at the lower dose.
+Ginkgo may also interact with anticoagulant medications, so people who take blood thinners should talk with their doctor before use.

 Coenzyme Q10 (CoQ10)

 CoQ10 is essential for mitochondrial energy transfer and has antioxidant properties.
-In eye research, topical CoQ10 eye drops, often combined with vitamin E, have shown more direct effects on retinal function than oral CoQ10.
+In eye research, topical CoQ10 eye drops have shown more direct effects on retinal function than oral CoQ10.
+Oral supplementation is still useful as general mitochondrial and antioxidant support, but eye-specific evidence for oral forms is relatively limited compared to lutein.

 8. What People Often Get Wrong About Eye Pressure

-Misconception 1: “One high reading means I am going blind.”
+"One high reading means I am going blind."

-Misconception 2: “Normal pressure means I am safe.”
+"Normal pressure means I am safe."

-Misconception 3: “If my eye drops cause side effects, I should stop them on my own.”
+"If my eye drops cause side effects, I should stop them on my own."

-Misconception 4: “Natural options can replace my treatment.”
+"Natural options can replace my treatment."

 9. When to Talk to Your Eye Doctor

-You should reach out to your eye care provider if you experience:
+Reach out to your eye care provider if you experience:

 - Rapid changes in vision